Why you should use ephemeral environments when you do serverless

 These approaches should not be considered as a prescription.
 You need to consider their pros and cons and see if they fit with your constraints and how your teams work.

 I hope you’ve found this post useful.
-If you want to learn more about running serverless in production and what it takes to build production-ready serverless applications then check out my upcoming workshop, Production-Ready Serverless [7]!
+If you want to learn more about running serverless in production and what it takes to build production-ready serverless applications, check out my upcoming workshop, Production-Ready Serverless [7]!

-In the workshop, I will give you a quick introduction to AWS Lambda and the Serverless framework, and take you through topics such as:
+In the workshop, I will give you complete, end-to-end training for building serverless architectures in the real world.
+Along the way, I will take you through topics such as:

 • testing strategies